KaiWU17TUM/icu_devices/documents/BBraun_Perfusor.md

 <img src="./imgs/perfusor_poll.png">

-The data might need to be transferred separately into separated packets, the PC will reply *ACK* message to each reveived packet.
+The whole reply to the request might need to be transferred separately into separated packets, the PC will reply *ACK* message to each reveived packet.

 * We can get the following types of data from the device:
 1. SpaceCom Framework related information (address of  the device)